-If you’re thinking of packing it all up and living the vanlife full-time then here are a few items I’d say are pretty essential gear for vanlife!
+If you’re thinking of packing it all up and van dwelling while living on the road then here are some camping gadgets and camper van accessories that I’d say are quite essential!

-This was one of the most expensive items we purchased for our van but also one of the ones we got the most use out of.
-I’m not sure what we would have done without it; it’s definitely a piece of essential gear for vanlife!
+I’m not sure what we would have done without it; it’s definitely a piece of essential gear when you’re living in a camper.

 The fans come in different models and prices, some have rain sensors so close when they detect rain, others can suck air in and push it out and some just push it out.